Reducible surgery in lens spaces and seiferters: Overview of the construction and some obvious examples that do not work

 For a Seifert invariant $(p, x)$ of a Seifert fibre, the first number in the pair, $p$, is known as its multiplicity.
 However, it seems there is a lack of a widespread term for the second number, $x$.
 In fact, it is only defined modulo the multiplicity.
 In this paper, we call this congruence class of $x$ the \slshape torque \upshape of the Seifert fibre.
 We will slightly abuse this terminology by calling any representative of the congruence class of $x$ the torque of the Seifert fibre.

-As is clear from our strategy, we are searching for examples of surgeries on knots in $S^3$ that produce Seifert fibred spaces over the sphere for which some exceptional fibres have torque not equal to $\pm 1$.
-During our search we noticed the following phenomenon: it seems that all known examples of small Seifert fibred spaces $S^2((p_1, x_1), (p_2, x_2), (p_3, x_3))$ obtained by surgery on a hyperbolic knot in $S^3$ have torque $\pm 1$ for at least one exceptional fibre.
-Moreover, many examples have torque $\pm 1$ for two exceptional fibres.
-This motivates us to ask the following
+As is clear from our strategy, we are searching for examples of surgeries on knots in $S^3$ that produce Seifert fibred spaces over the sphere for which some exceptional fibres have torque not equal to $\pm 1$. \footnote{In a previous version of this paper we asked a question whether one of the torques always has to be $\pm 1$ modulo the corresponding fibre multiplicity, as all examples we encountered did have this property.
+It was pointed out by John Berge, however, that examples that do not satisfy this exist.}